grpc/grpc-dotnet/examples/README.md

 ##### Scenarios:

+* Client certificate authentication
 * Send client certificate with call
 * Receive client certificate in a service
-* Client certificate authentication
-* Authorization with attribute on service
+* Authorization with `[Authorize]` on service

 ## Worker

-The worker shows how a [worker service](https://devblogs.microsoft.com/aspnet/net-core-workers-as-windows-services/) can use the gRPC client factory to make gRPC calls.
+The worker shows how a [.NET worker service](https://devblogs.microsoft.com/aspnet/net-core-workers-as-windows-services/) can use the gRPC client factory to make gRPC calls.

 ##### Scenarios: